uisautomation/media-webapp/doc/gettingstarted.rst

 Next steps
 ``````````

-See the :any:`developer` for what to do next.
+See the :doc:`developer` for what to do next.